-Committee Members (28KB) are drawn from universities, national laboratories, and industrial companies.
-Members serve two-year terms and may be reappointed to serve multiple terms.
+Committee Members (49KB) are drawn from universities, national laboratories, and industrial companies.
+Members serve three-year terms and may be reappointed to serve multiple terms.
 Because members are appointed as experts in specific fields, it is necessary for them to also be appointed as Special Government Employees, a role in which they serve whenever they are involved in FESAC business.
-Biographies (76KB) of each member are available.
+Biographies (77KB) of each member are available.

 The Director of the Office of Science charges the committee to provide advice and recommendations on various issues of concern to the Fusion Energy Sciences program.
 The Committee conducts its business in public meetings, and submits reports containing its advice and recommendations to the Director of the Office of Science.